frolovilya/powderday/README.md

 Snowboarding canvas game written in TypeScript with React and Redux running on top of Phonegap.

 Gain score by going through the forest on a powder day.
-Uses device accelerometer to change player's movement direction.
+Use device accelerometer to change player's movement direction.

 ## Quick Start
 Install **powderday** in production mode: